Txnschy/txnschy.github.io/README.md

 I have experience in web / cloud development.

 ## Skills
-- Cloud Development
+- Cloud Development with Angular and React
-- UI / UX
+- UI / UX Development
-- Desktop Applications with C#
+- Desktop Applications with C# and .NET

 ## Contact
 You can reach me at [LinkedIn](https://www.linkedin.com/leonard-tenschert-112535319) or [GitHub](https://github.com/txnschy).